New Jersey Resources (NYSE:NJR) Issues FY 2021 Earnings Guidance

-New Jersey Resources (NYSE:NJR) updated its FY 2021 earnings guidance on Thursday.
+New Jersey Resources (NYSE:NJR) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $2.100-$2.200 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.120.
 The company issued revenue guidance of -.

+New Jersey Resources (NYSE:NJR) last posted its earnings results on Thursday, August 5th.
+The utilities provider reported ($0.15) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.07) by ($0.08).
+The company had revenue of $367.59 million for the quarter, compared to analyst estimates of $371.53 million.
+New Jersey Resources had a return on equity of 14.52% and a net margin of 8.02%.
+The business’s quarterly revenue was up 23.0% compared to the same quarter last year.
+During the same quarter in the prior year, the business posted ($0.06) EPS.
+On average, equities analysts anticipate that New Jersey Resources will post 2.15 EPS for the current fiscal year.

-Several research firms have recently commented on NJR.
-Mizuho lifted their price target on shares of New Jersey Resources from $44.00 to $45.00 and gave the company a buy rating in a report on Thursday, May 27th.
+Several brokerages have weighed in on NJR.
+Mizuho lifted their price objective on shares of New Jersey Resources from $44.00 to $45.00 and gave the stock a buy rating in a research note on Thursday, May 27th.
 They noted that the move was a valuation call.
-Bank of America lowered shares of New Jersey Resources from a neutral rating to an underperform rating and set a $39.00 price target for the company. in a report on Friday, June 25th.
-Zacks Investment Research lowered shares of New Jersey Resources from a buy rating to a hold rating in a report on Saturday, August 7th.
-Williams Capital reissued a buy rating on shares of New Jersey Resources in a research note on Friday, April 23rd.
-Finally, JPMorgan Chase & Co. began coverage on shares of New Jersey Resources in a research note on Monday, May 3rd.
-They set a neutral rating and a $43.00 target price for the company.
-One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and three have given a buy rating to the company’s stock.
-New Jersey Resources has a consensus rating of Hold and a consensus price target of $43.80.
+JPMorgan Chase & Co. began coverage on shares of New Jersey Resources in a research note on Monday, May 3rd.
+They issued a neutral rating and a $43.00 price objective for the company.
+Williams Capital reiterated a buy rating on shares of New Jersey Resources in a research note on Friday, April 23rd.
+Zacks Investment Research cut shares of New Jersey Resources from a buy rating to a hold rating in a research note on Thursday.
+Finally, Bank of America cut shares of New Jersey Resources from a neutral rating to an underperform rating and set a $39.00 price objective for the company. in a research note on Friday, June 25th.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and three have assigned a buy rating to the company’s stock.
+New Jersey Resources currently has a consensus rating of Hold and a consensus price target of $42.60.

-The business also recently declared a quarterly dividend, which will be paid on Friday, October 1st.
-Shareholders of record on Monday, September 20th will be given a dividend of $0.3325 per share.
-The ex-dividend date of this dividend is Friday, September 17th.
-This represents a $1.33 dividend on an annualized basis and a dividend yield of 3.45%.
-New Jersey Resources’s dividend payout ratio (DPR) is 64.56%.

-In related news, Director M William Howard, Jr. sold 3,078 shares of the business’s stock in a transaction that occurred on Thursday, May 27th.
-The shares were sold at an average price of $42.79, for a total value of $131,707.62.
-Following the sale, the director now directly owns 14,257 shares in the company, valued at approximately $610,057.03.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other New Jersey Resources news, Director M William Howard, Jr. sold 3,078 shares of the business’s stock in a transaction that occurred on Thursday, May 27th.
+The shares were sold at an average price of $42.79, for a total transaction of $131,707.62.
+Following the sale, the director now directly owns 14,257 shares of the company’s stock, valued at approximately $610,057.03.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
 Also, VP Timothy F. Shea sold 10,001 shares of the business’s stock in a transaction that occurred on Wednesday, June 23rd.
 The stock was sold at an average price of $41.35, for a total transaction of $413,541.35.
-Following the completion of the sale, the vice president now owns 58,406 shares in the company, valued at $2,415,088.10.
+Following the sale, the vice president now directly owns 58,406 shares in the company, valued at $2,415,088.10.
 The disclosure for this sale can be found here.
 0.61% of the stock is currently owned by insiders.

 New Jersey Resources Company Profile